 In line with CFI guidelines, there is no provision for interest charges in the TPC.
-Advance funds from the faculty will be provided to the project as needed to avoid interest charges.
+Advance funding will be provided by the faculty or advance spending through the University as needed to avoid interest charges.

 V. RECOMMENDATIONS

 THAT the Planning and Budget Committee recommend to the Academic Board: